dillonchr/MyResume/resume.md

-**Hello, here's my deal:** I love what I do.
+**Hello, here's my story:** I love what I do.
 I love learning.
-I've learned that my specialties lie in doing well what I know and learning the things I don't.
-Figuring out how things work has been an passion for me since I was a kid, the same passion that got me into development in the first place.
+Figuring out how things work has been an passion for me since I was young, that same passion got me into development in the first place.
 Now with my career's focus, it opens endless possibilities that I can cherry pick as they inspire me.
 I want to find a place that feels the same way I do about development.
 I don't want to brag about myself, and I believe that open and honest communication is the best policy.
 So everything that follows lays out what I'm comfortable with diving into headfirst.
 Anything not listed, I'm excited to try.

 ### [Kalibrate](http://www.kalibrate.com/) - Tulsa, OK
 #### Senior UX Developer
-_February 2017 - Present_
+_February 2017 - June 2019_

 * Developed frontend SaaS apps
+* Debugged memory and performance issues
 * Drew up wireframes and low-to-mid fidelity mockups
-* Debugged memory and performance issues

-Most recently I've been working on rewriting the main offering of Kalibrate, a retail fuel planning SaaS, in **React** using **Leaflet** maps and **WebGL** to render thousands of markers on the map at a time.
-Before using React, when I had joined, the project was going to be built in __Angular 2__.
-But the performance wasn't where we wanted it to be.
-A recent sideshow was a mobile surveyor app built with __React Native__ for internal users to survey sites across the globe.
+Most recently I've been working on rewriting the main offering of Kalibrate, a retail fuel planning SaaS, in **React** using **Leaflet** maps.
+When I joined the team, the project was going to be built in __Angular 2__.
+But the performance wasn't where we needed it to be.
+A recent side project was a  __React Native__ app built for internal users to survey sites across the globe.

 ***